jamesgsw/Path-Finding-Algorithm-with-Visulisation/README.md

 <a id= "point_5"></a>
 ## 5. Files in this Repository
 * aStarPathFindingAlgo.py - Source Code for the A* Path Finding Visualisation
-* visualisation_example.png - Screenshot of the A* Path Finding Visualisation program

 <a id= "point_6"></a>
 ## 6. Lessons Learnt and Conclusion
-* Object Oriented Programming (OOP)
+* Object Oriented Programming (OOP) </br>
+Having a hands-on experience seeing how objects are interacted through this personal project. </br></br>
-* PyGame
+* PyGame </br>
+Learning a new Python package which I thought I would never find a use. </br></br>
+* Software Architecture Design </br>
+Using LucidCharts web app to design a architecture design with inspiration from UML standards.
+I believe this new knowledge is essential for project documentaion when referring back in the future.

 <a id= "point_7"></a>
 ## 7. Acknowledgment